bqworks/grid-accordion-lite/readme.txt

 * No ads

-If you need more features or simply want to support the development of the Grid Accordion plugin, you can upgrade to the full version.
-You can read more about the full version of [Grid Accordion](http://bqworks.net/grid-accordion/) at [http://bqworks.net/grid-accordion/](http://bqworks.net/grid-accordion/).
+If you need more features, you can upgrade to the full version, which is now free and available for download at [http://bqworks.net/grid-accordion/](http://bqworks.net/grid-accordion/).

 Additional features in the full version: